-Chrysler Pacifica owners have reported 53 problems related to brake abs warning light (under the service brakes category).
+Chrysler Pacifica owners have reported 62 problems related to brake abs warning light (under the service brakes category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chrysler Pacifica based on all problems reported for the Pacifica.

 The abs light started to just flash on and off, even when not braking.
 Then abs started to malfunction causing problem with braking.
 While I was driving it in downtown nashville at about 25mph, braking down hill, I tapped on the brakes to slow down and I could feel the pedal rapidly pulsating and noticed the abs light turn on and the car was having difficulty stopping.
 Thought I would run the stop sign.
 In last seconds normal braking occurred.
 Abs light began coming on intermittently, took to shop following day.
 Had front and rear brake replaced.
 Light starting coming on again within a few days, when light comes on problem with brakes.